arthurmco/demangler-js/README.md

 # demangler-js

-A C++ demangler written in pure Javascript code
+A C++ name demangler written in pure Javascript code

 For now, it only demangles C++ functions generated from GCC and Clang.
 MSVC will be supported soon, though.